xortoproject/Bby-Stealer/README.md

 🌐 Browser

-Chrome, Edge, Brave, Opera, OperaGX, OperaNeon, Yandex
+Chrome, Edge, Brave, Opera, OperaGX, OperaNeon, Yandex.

 ✅ Passwords (From all browsers to one file)
 ✅ Cookies (Sort each browser and profile in a separate file)